Abdugafur111/StudentSpace/README.md

 ## StudentSpace

 How to Run Application
-1)Download zip file from github
+1)Download zip file from github \n
 2)Unzip file
 3)Open the source code folder inside IDE(Visual Studio Recommended) 4)Wait until all dependencies are set